Dogondoutchi

-Dongondoutchi ("High Hill", also nicknamed Doutchi) is a commune in Niger.
+Dogondoutchi ("High Hill", also nicknamed Doutchi) is a commune in Niger.
 It is located about 300 km east of the capital Niamey and 40 km from the Nigerian border.
 It lies on national route 1 which links the capital to the towns of Maradi and Zinder to the east and the RN25 heading to north to Tahoua, Agadez and Arlit.

 The limits of the Dogondoutchi district are roughly those of the ancient region of the Arewa.
 Since 2008, Dogondoutchi is the administrative centre of the surrounding Dogondoutchi department which carries the same name.
 It is part of the Dosso Region.
 The population is near 70,000 distributed over the urban centre with near 40,000, 17 villages lying 5 to 30 km from the centre and 5 Fula tribes.

 Geography and geology

 Site of Dogondoutchi

 The town of Dogondoutchi is dominated to the north by the imposing hill from which it derives its name and it lies along an intermittent river, the Mawri Dallol.
 It is situated in the southeast of Niger between the Sahel to the north and the edge of the savanna zone to the south.

 The region is marked by wide valleys (Dallols) which are generally dry and which, in the rainy season, drain a vast area extending from high areas of the Aïr and the Adrar de Iforas in the north to the River Niger in the south.
 In this sedimentary basin there are extensive sand and clay deposits, the most recent dating from the Tertiary and Quaternary periods.
 As a result of a later drier climate during the Quaternary period, they hardened to form impermeable lateritic plateaus worn down to form a multitude of short ravines (koris) through which the rain water reaches the Mawri Dallol.